Classification and threshold dynamics of stochastic reaction networks: Structural classification of SRNs

+which is independent of the choice of $c$ due to translational invariance of $\sL_c$.
+Any state in $\sK_c$ can reach another state by a forward jump \emph{and} be reached from some other state in $\sK_c$ by a backward jump, and \emph{vice versa}.
+Recall the definition of lattice interval $[x,y]_1$ as well as $\min_1$ and $\max_1$ in Section \ref{sec:lattice}.
+Let so that $\sK_c\subseteq [\uc,\bc]_1$.
+Furthermore, for $c\in\N_0^d$, the following parameters are used to characterize sets of states of different types on $\sL_c$: By definition, $\uc\ge_1\max\{\si(c),\so(c)\}$.

-The next result is a consequence of \cite[Theorem~3.13,\ Corollary~3.15]{XHW20a}, and provides a detailed characterization of the relevant sets assuming the reaction network is not conservative.
-(In the statement below, $\tfrac x y$, for $x,y\in\R^d$, refers to the proportionality constant of $x$ and $y$, which exists due to the assumptions made, see Section \ref{sec:gcd}.)
+The next result provides a detailed characterization of the relevant sets assuming ($\rm\mathbf{H5}$).
+In the statement below, $\tfrac x y$, for $x,y\in\R^d$, refers to the proportionality constant of $x$ and $y$, which exists due to the assumptions made, see Section \ref{sec:gcd}.